 If you are going through a contentious divorce then don’t feel bad, you are the rule not the exception.
 When emotions are high the arguing, yelling, bitterness, backbiting, and spite increase beyond what one often normally assumes he or she is capable of.
 Even when you’re trying your best to be cordial, things can get ugly in a hurry.
 It is divorce, after all.

-However, with children, contentious divorce can mean longer lasting consequences than just you and your ex’s grudges.
-Children look to you as role model and internalize how you deal with others.
+However, with children, contentious divorce can mean longer-lasting consequences than just you and your ex’s grudges.
+Children look to you as a role model and internalize how you deal with others.

 Tips to Protect Your Children from an Ugly Divorce

 No child will come out of a divorce entirely unscathed, but with conscious parenting and lots of love, any damaging effects can be greatly minimized.
 Here are a few tips that can help shield your kids from the brunt of the ugliness.

 - Avoid saying anything negative about your ex in front of the kids.
 She or he might be your current nemesis, but they are still their hero.

 - When you and your ex have to meet, try to schedule it without the kids present.
 Children do not need to see conflict or hear legal discussions.